The Highland Drive Veterans Administration Hospital is a former medical center in Pennsylvania, operating from 1953 to 2013.

 With the conclusion of World War II, the United States Veterans Administration ushered in 90 new and replacement hospitals for veterans.
 8 Some of the new facilities included affiliations with medical schools for research and training purposes.
 A few pioneered modern medical advances, originating as trials or experiments as a result of the research.

 Construction of a new neuropsychiatric 1,250-bed hospital and research facility for returning World War II veterans in western Pennsylvania was approved in September 1944, with land acquired in March 1947.
-12 18 Preliminary plans for 956-beds were completed by Dr Haun, an architect and psychiatrist, 14 Alfred Hopkins & Associates of New York, 17 Bowers & Barbalat of Pittsburgh, and Prack & Prack of Pittsburgh, in November 1949.
+12 18 Preliminary plans for 956 beds were completed by Dr. Haun, an architect, and psychiatrist, 14 Alfred Hopkins & Associates of New York, 17 Bowers & Barbalat of Pittsburgh, and Prack & Prack of Pittsburgh, in November 1949.
 12 17 Construction, led by Johnson, Drake & Piper, Inc. of Minneapolis, began in March 1950.
 12

 The 950-bed complex was dedicated on November 29, 1953.
-11 Following a brief ceremony, nearly 10,000 persons toured the 15 building hospital.
+11 Following a brief ceremony, nearly 10,000 persons toured the 15-building hospital.
 The first patient was admitted on December 1, and Peters was in full operation, with a staff of 2,000, by July 1955.

 Research studies on patients began in 1954 and included work regarding the physiological, psychological, and sociological aspects of schizophrenia and the study of neurological disorders.
 2

 In July 2003, 4 the Veterans Health Administration (VA) began reviewing a plan to close the Appalachian facility and transfer its services to the University Drive and H. John Heinz III hospitals.
-3 The proposal to merge the hospitals were part of the Capital Asset Realignment for Enhanced Services program in an effort to provide modern care in modern facilities.
+3 The proposal to merge the hospitals was part of the Capital Asset Realignment for Enhanced Services program in an effort to provide modern care in modern facilities.
 4 A report by the VA noted that much of the campus was unused and that by closing the Appalachian facility, the VA could save $15 million a year.
 Nationally, the VA was spending $1 million per day to maintain facilities that were not being used.
 4 5

 - “Major Construction Projects.”
 VA Pittsburgh Healthcare System, United States Department of Veterans Affairs, 27 Mar.
 2009.